The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-4/lesson-3-construtors_prototypes/unit-4-3-2.md

 <br>

 ### Benefits of the constructor function pattern compared to Factory Functions:
-* Slightly less code
-* Each object created by a constructor function has its internal `[[Prototype]]` property automatically assigned to the constructor's prototype (`Car.prototype`).
+* Instances of the constructor function are directly tied to the prototype that they descend from — each object created by a constructor function has its internal `[[Prototype]]` property automatically assigned to the constructor's prototype (`Car.prototype`).
-* Instances of the constructor function are directly tied to the prototype that they descend from
 * We can use the `instanceof` property to confirm that this link exists
 * We can achieve prototypal inheritance